 A Northwest Outward Bound School event to support women and girls in outdoor leadership roles!

 Our inaugural event in 2018 brought together incredible speakers, Outward Bound alumni, donors and other supporters and community members to initiate dialogue and build momentum around access and opportunity for females in the outdoors and outdoor industries.
-After a pandemic-related hiatus in 2020, Outdoor Uproar returns on June 3, 2021, virtually!
+Returning for our third year in 2022, Outdoor Uproar returns on June 9, 2022, in-person!

 Funds raised will support NWOBS programs and scholarships for women and girls in historically underrepresented communities.

 Thursday, June 9, 2022 5:30pm-8:00pm Cost: Sliding Scale $0-$25